ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 ### Base recalibration

-Pass the resources to be used to recalibrate bases with [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360036726891-BaseRecalibrator), these known polymorphic sites will be used to exclude regions around known polymorphisms from analysis.
-Note. you can include as many or a little resources, but you'll need at least one recalibration resource file.
+Pass the resources to be used to recalibrate bases with [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360036726891-BaseRecalibrator) (this passes the resource files to the [`--known-sites`](https://gatk.broadinstitute.org/hc/en-us/articles/360036726891-BaseRecalibrator#--known-sites) flag), these known polymorphic sites will be used to exclude regions around known polymorphisms from base recalibration.
+Note. you can include as many or as few resources as you like, but you'll need at least one recalibration resource file.
 For example:

 ```yaml
 RECALIBRATION: